HiveMQ Installation on Cloud Service Providers

 Build an Elastic High-Availability HiveMQ Cluster on AWS EC2

-HiveMQ is a cloud-native MQTT broker that offers superior elastic clustering capabilities and a resilient software design that make it a perfect fit for common cloud infrastructures.
+HiveMQ is a cloud-native MQTT broker with superior elastic clustering capabilities and a resilient software design that make it a perfect fit for common cloud infrastructures.
 When you run HiveMQ in production, the use of cloud infrastructure such as AWS ensures that elastic scalability and adequate security standards are in place on the infrastructure side.

 Requirements